mKaloer/DiskLruCache/README.md

 When the number of stored bytes exceeds the limit, the cache will remove entries in the background until the limit is satisfied.
 The limit is not
 strict: the cache may temporarily exceed it while waiting for files to be deleted.
-The limit does not include filesystem overhead or the cache journal so space-sensitive applications should set a conservative limit.
+The limit does not include filesystem overhead so space-sensitive applications should set a conservative limit.

 Clients call `edit` to create or update the values of an entry.
 An entry may